alumnus: male singular

 The Adult Degree Completion Program…

-Semester designations should be capitalized only when referring to a specific year; e.g.:
+Semester designations should be capitalized only when referring to a specific year unless the semester and year are separated by "of"; e.g.:

 The seminar course was offered only in the Fall 2013 term.